 After performing with Cincinnati Opera numerous times, bass Morris Robinson has accepted the new role of artistic advisor to the company.
 Robinson has previously appeared as Ferrando in Il Trovatore (2015), Ramfis in Aida (2013), the Night Watchman in Die Meistersinger von Nürnberg (2010), and the Grand Inquisitor in Don Carlo (2009).
-A regular performer at the Metropolitan Opera, San Francisco Opera, and Lyric Opera of Chicago, he made his role debut as Porgy in Porgy and Bess at Teatro alla Scala in Milan earlier this year.
-As part of the appointment, Robinson will reprise that role in the company’s 2019 production of Porgy and Bess at Music Hall.
+A regular performer at the Metropolitan Opera, San Francisco Opera, and Lyric Opera of Chicago, he made his role debut as Porgy in Porgy and Bess (2016) at Teatro alla Scala in Milan.
+As part of the appointment, Robinson reprised that role in the company’s 2019 production of Porgy and Bess at Music Hall.

 “In addition to his breathtaking talent, Morris is a fantastic colleague and a true team player,” said Evans Mirageas, The Harry T. Wilks Artistic Director of Cincinnati Opera.
 “I am thrilled that he will join us in this capacity, and I happily anticipate the positive impact his involvement will have on our company.”